byteworksinc/ORCA-C/Debugger.md

 ### Table A-2:  Debugger Symbol Table Format Codes

     Value	Format
     0   1-byte integer
     1   2-byte integer
     2   4-byte integer
     3   single-precision real
     4   double-precision real
     5   extended-precision real
     6   C-style string
     7   Pascal-style string
     8   character
     9   boolean

-The format code indicating a pointer to any of these types of values is obtained by `OR`ing the value’s format code with `$80`.
+    10  8-byte SANE COMP
+    11  Pointer
+    12  Structure
+    13  Reference to previously defined structure
+    14  Object Pascal object

 One-byte integers default to unsigned, while two-byte and four-byte integers default to signed format.  `OR`ing the format code with `$40` reverses this default, giving signed one-byte integers or unsigned four-byte integers.
 (The signed flag is not supported by PRIZM 1.1.3.)

+A pointer to a scalar type (1-10) is indicated by `OR`ing the value’s format code with `$80`.

+A pointer to a non-scalar type (11-14) is indicated by a type 11 pointer record, followed by the record(s) for the underlying type.

+Structures, records, and objects are indicated by a type 12 or 14 record, followed by one ore more field records.
+Field records are similar to variable fields, with a different interpretation of the value and address flag fields.

+    --- repeat for each field
+    | $00 Pointer to the next field name.
+The name is stored in P-string format.
+    | $04 Pointer to the field offset.
+    | $08 EOF flag;  0 -> last field, 1 -> more fields present
+    | $09 Format of value; see table A-2
+    | $0a Number of subscripts; 0 if not array
+    | --- repeat for each array dimension
+    | | $0c Minimum subscript value
+    | | $10 Maximum subscript value
+    | | $14 Size of each element

+After a record has been defined in the symbol table, it may be referred to with a type 13 reference.
+The subscript field is used as an offset within the symbol table of the actual definition.
+This allows for recursive structures (such as linked lists) and also acts as a form of compression to reduces symbol table size.

 The symbol table follows right after the `COP 05` instruction.

 ## COP 06